Hit by a Semi-Truck in PA or NJ?

 Once the emergency steps are taken, it’s helpful to begin gathering evidence, but only if you can do so safely.
 Here are some actions that can assist in your case:

-1. Take photos of the accident scene with your phone, including images of your vehicle, the other vehicles involved, and any visible damage.
+Take photographs of the accident scene with your phone, including images of your vehicle, the other vehicles involved, and any visible damage.
 Be sure to capture their license plates, as well as the surrounding environment, such as the roadway, nearby traffic signs or signals, and the weather conditions.
+If possible, photograph the truck’s black box or EDR (Event Data Recorder) location, DOT number, and any visible signs of mechanical failure or tire blowout.

-2. If there are any witnesses, make sure to get their information, including their name, phone number, and address, before they leave the scene.
+If there are any witnesses, make sure to get their information, including their name, phone number, and address, before they leave the scene.
+Witness testimony can prove negligence and establish liability in your lawsuit.

-4. Lastly, make sure to get the details of the investigators on the scene.
+Lastly, make sure to get the details of the investigators on the scene.
 Record their names, badge numbers, contact information, and the agencies they represent.
-This information will be useful for obtaining the Commonwealth of Pennsylvania Police Crash Reporting Form (AA 500).
+This information will be useful for obtaining the Commonwealth of Pennsylvania Police Crash Reporting Form (AA 500) and the official accident report for your claim.

-Taking these steps can help ensure that you have the necessary evidence and details for any legal or insurance-related processes.
+Taking these steps can help ensure that you have the necessary evidence and details for any legal or insurance claim processes.

 After an accident, there are several things you should avoid doing to protect your rights and ensure the best possible outcome.

 You might feel fine right after the accident and think that seeing a medical professional isn’t necessary, but this can be a mistake.
 Your body is often flooded with adrenaline and other stress hormones following an accident, which can mask the pain of injuries.
 Additionally, internal injuries, like internal bleeding, may not be immediately apparent.
 It’s crucial to see a doctor as soon as possible to rule out any serious conditions and to address any potential health concerns.
 Following the initial evaluation, be sure to follow up with your regular healthcare provider.
 Some injuries, such as whiplash, may not become apparent until later.
-Having medical documentation is essential for supporting any future claims related to the accident.
+Permanent disability, life-altering injuries, and emotional distress can significantly impact your quality of life and lost earning capacity.
+Having medical records and medical documentation is essential for supporting any future claims related to the accident.

-Lastly, it’s a good idea to consult with a truck accident lawyer before accepting any initial offers from the insurance company or other parties involved in your accident.
+Lastly, it’s a good idea to consult with a qualified and skilled truck accident lawyer before accepting any initial offers from the insurance company or other parties involved in your accident.
+Insurance companies often make lowball offers that don’t cover rehabilitation costs, out-of-pocket costs, or the full extent of your economic damages and non-economic damages.
 A lawyer can help you understand your legal options and ensure that you are not accepting less than what you may be entitled to.

 Determining Fault in a Semi-Truck Accident